Innovative program with a nationwide impact for the prevention of sexual abuse of children ages 5-9

 - International Society for the Prevention of Child Abuse and Neglect (ISPCAN) European Regional Meeting 2017, The Hague, 1-4 October, 2017

-During the third phase, all efforts will focus on the incorporation of the program within the educational curriculum in all Kindergartens and first, second and third grades of primary schools in Greece.
-Furthermore, during this phase, children, parents and teachers will have the opportunity to access a digital platform of the “Safe Touches” program.
+During Phase C, all efforts will focus on the incorporation of the program within the educational curriculum in all the Kindergartens and first, second and third grades of primary schools in Greece, in conjunction with an integrated development program for public awareness.

 Collaboration with the Greek Ministry of Education

 During Phase A, the Educational Policy Institute approved the necessary legal clearance for access to public schools in the Attica prefecture and on the island of Crete.

 The ultimate goal within the next two years is to include “Safe Touches” training in all Kindergartens and first, second, and third grades of public primary schools in Greece.